 Every company has set up different features and functions for its products.
 With time, they upgrade the product, add the latest features, and improve the product capabilities.
 So the average manufacturing cost is around 300 to 500 USD.
 Besides, the price factor if we actively look into the components of the product, then we figure out the major components are:

 How to make a cardboard VR headset?

-Mostly VR headset is made of plastic by the corporate manufacturing companies.
-They used lightweight plastic and covered with a cushion, durable, and good-looking design.
+Most VR headsets are made of plastic by corporate manufacturing companies.
+They used lightweight plastic and were covered with a cushion, durable, and good-looking design.

-There are few components that necessary for a home-made project.
+There are a few components that are necessary for a homemade project.

 - Google cardboard (shoebox)

 - Clear plastic bottle made of Polyethylene Terephthalate.